CitruzSquared/essays/Spherical Astronomy for Worldbuilders.md

 - **The Ecliptic Coordinate System**
    * In the Equatorial Coordinate System, the angles $\theta$ and $\varphi$ are called the *Ecliptic Longitude* and *Ecliptic Latitude* and are denoted $\lambda$ and $\beta$ respectively.
    * The Ecliptic Longitude is measured in the plane of the Ecliptic from the Cusp of Aries with East as the positive direction.
 Declination is measured perpendicular from the Ecliptic such that positive is North.
+   * By definition of the Ecliptic, the Ecliptic Latitude of the Sun is always $0\degree$.
 - **The Horizontal Coordinate System**
    * This system is unique in that it measures the points as viewed from an actual observer on the Earth, and instead of the reference plane (*xy*-plane) being fixed circles on the Celestial Sphere, it is the horizon of the observer.
    * In the Horizontal Coordinate System, the angles $\theta$ and $\varphi$ are called the *Azimuth* and *Altitude* and are denoted $A$ and $a$ respectively.